 Because progress in psychology is made by minimizing errors, that is, by eliminating unsuccessful competing theories, an accepted theory would be accompanied by theoretical and empirical criticisms.

-The application-domain is essentially defined by the central experimental operation as in the case of the FIE (rotation of the face by 180°).
-However, the boundaries of this field are also determined by the theories proposed to explain the studied phenomena, such as with the distinction between the STM and the LTM, a distinction that anchored to the theory based on the computer analogy.
+The application-domain is essentially defined by the central experimental operation, as in the case of the FIE (rotation of the face by 180°).
+However, the boundaries of this field are also determined by the theories proposed to explain the studied phenomena, as exemplified with the distinction between STM and LTM, a distinction that is anchored to the theory based on the computer metaphor.

-How psychology progresses?
-According to Newell (1973) it is possible to suggest that the development in psychology ultimately stops at the discovery of a new interesting phenomenon accompanied by two opposing explanatory hypotheses.
-This situation prevents psychology from reaching a more advanced stage where researchers develop a unified general theory similar to the development found in the sciences, particularly in physics.
-How does the current approach, the 2ARR method, copes with this situation?
+How does psychology progress?
+According to Newell (1973) we can suggest that development in psychology ultimately stops at the discovery of a new interesting phenomenon accompanied by two opposing explanatory hypotheses.
+This situation prevents psychology from reaching a more advanced stage where researchers develop a unified general theory, similar to the developments found in the other sciences, particularly in physics.
+How does the current approach, the 2ARR method, cope with this situation?

-The answer is not simple and includes several important reasons.
-First, the assumption about an actual UCP stimulates researchers to search for more and more ways to reach the UCP, a search that may eventually break the stagnation of two opposing hypotheses described by Newell (1973).
+The answer is not simple, for several important reasons.
+First, the assumption of an actual UCP stimulates researchers to search for more and more ways to reach the UCP, a search that may eventually break the stagnation of presenting two opposing hypotheses, as described by Newell (1973).

-Second, the current methodological approach is not as broad as the one that produces general and unified theories in the sciences.
-The accepted psychological theory is restricted to its application-domain as in the case of the HC theory that handle the FIE.
-As mentioned above, the accepted theory is accompanied by a number of theoretical and empirical criticisms (see in particular property 5).
-Thus, the 2ARR methodology raises the psychological accepted theory to the level between the one described by Newell (1973) and the level of the general and unified theory that is obtained in the sciences (in physics).
-In other words, it can be suggested that on the one hand, the application-domain allows the development of a theory that is capable of explaining a large number of findings, but on the other hand, this theory is not as broad as a general theory in the sciences.
+Second, the current methodological approach is not as broad as that which produces general and unified theories in the sciences.
+The accepted psychological theory is restricted to its application-domain, as in the case of the HC theory that addresses the FIE.
+As mentioned above, the accepted theory is accompanied by a number of theoretical and empirical criticisms (see property 5, in particular).
+Thus, the 2ARR methodology raises the accepted psychological theory to a level that stands between the one described by Newell (1973) and the level of the general and unified theory that is obtained in the sciences (in physics).
+In other words, it can be suggested that, on the one hand, the application-domain allows for the development of a theory that can explain a large number of findings, but that, on the other hand, this theory is not as broad as a general theory in the sciences.

-Third, given the UCP and the application-domain, a broad psychological theory can be developed in the following two possible ways.
-According to the first way, the empirical expansion, the accepted theory may expand its application-domain by explaining new findings in different sub-areas of research.
-For example, the HC theory was able to deal explanatorily with sub-areas such as own-race effect, where invesion affects the participant’s own-race pictures more than other-race pictures (e.g., Rhodes et al., 1989; Gajewski et al., 2008), the expertise hypothesis, which suggests that holistic/configural processing operates in experts in any particular topic (e.g., Diamond & Carey, 1986; Gauthier & Bukach, 2007; McKone, 2010) and handled explanatorily certain important experimental paradigms, such as the Part-Whole and the Composite, which were developed for testing the effects of configural and holisitic information in upright and inverted faces (e.g., McKone, 2010; Tanaka & Farah, 1993; Young et al. 1987).
+Third, given the UCP and the application-domain, a broad psychological theory can be developed in the following two ways.
+According to the first way, empirical expansion, the accepted theory may expand its application-domain by explaining new findings in different sub-areas of research.
+For example, the HC theory was able to explain sub-areas such as the own-race effect, where invesion affects the participant’s own-race pictures more than other-race pictures (e.g., Rhodes et al., 1989; Gajewski et al., 2008), the expertise hypothesis, which suggests that holistic/configural processing operates in experts in any particular topic (e.g., Diamond & Carey, 1986; Gauthier & Bukach, 2007; McKone, 2010), and to explain certain important experimental paradigms, such as the Part-Whole and the Composite, which were developed for testing the effects of configural and holisitic information in upright and inverted faces (e.g., McKone, 2010; Tanaka & Farah, 1993; Young et al. 1987).

-According to the second way, the theoretical expansion, its major idea is based on theoretical reduction: one may propose that it is possible to construct a broad theory from which few accepted limited theories of different application-domains would be reduced.
-However, to the best of my knowledge, I have not yet found an actual attempt to achieve this kind of a reductionist program (see van Riel & Van Gulick, 2019).
+The second way, theoretical expansion, is based on the notion of theoretical reduction: one might suggest that it is possible to construct a broad theory from which several accepted limited theories with different application-domains would be reduced.
+However, to the best of my knowledge, I have not yet found an actual attempt to pursue this kind of reductionist program (see van Riel & Van Gulick, 2019).

 References